josequiceno2000/logoi/README.md

 6. Allow functionality to see multiple language versions of one book or one section of the Bible

+## Proximate Improvements:
+1. Allow user to enter custom words to exclude
+2. Combine "come" and "came" in analysis
+3. Remove "said" from analysis
+4. Allow user to search a word and see its frequency in different books and sections

 ## Possible Future Extensions:
 *Word and Phrase Analysis*:
     - _Word Frequency Analysis_: Determine the most frequent words in each book, across the entire Bible, or within specific sections (e.g., Old Testament vs. New Testament).
 This can reveal key themes and vocabulary.